 - ownership of work product

-To make your life a whole lot easier I’ve compiled a list of some of the top tools and resources for agile working
+To make your life a whole lot easier I’ve compiled a list of some of the top tools and resources for successful outsourcing

 - Asana is a tool used to track work and results, which is free to use for up to 15 people.